Monk Eastman: In popular culture

 Eastman's life and exploits were fictionalized in the Jorge Luis Borges short story "El proveedor de iniquidades Monk Eastman" ("Monk Eastman, Purveyor of Iniquities"), included in the Borges collection Historia universal de la infamia ("A Universal History of Infamy").
 He is also a recurring character in the Molly Murphy mystery series by Rhys Bowen.

 In P.G.
-Wodehouse's 1914 novel Psmith, Journalist, the author mentions the real Monk Eastman in passing while giving Eastman's personality, physical appearance, and underworld prominence to the fictional gang leader Bat Jarvis.
+Wodehouse's 1914 novel Psmith, Journalist, the real Monk Eastman is mentioned in passing while most of Eastman's personality, physical appearance, and underworld prominence is given to the fictional gang leader Bat Jarvis.

 Stephen Mendillo played Eastman as a henchman for Arnold Rothstein in the 1988 movie Eight Men Out.